Tuvalu

 Time

-The first inhabitants of Tuvalu were Polynesians, according to well established theories regarding a migration of Polynesians into the Pacific that began about three thousand years ago.[9]
+The first inhabitants of Tuvalu were Polynesians arriving as part of the migration of Polynesians into the Pacific that began about three thousand years ago.[10]
 Long before European contact with the Pacific islands, Polynesians frequently voyaged by canoe between the islands.
-Polynesian navigation skills enabled them to make elaborately planned journeys in either double-hulled sailing canoes or outrigger canoes.[10]
-Scholars believe that the Polynesians spread out from Samoa and Tonga into the Tuvaluan atolls, which then served as a stepping stone for further migration into the Polynesian outliers in Melanesia and Micronesia.[11][12][13]
+Polynesian navigation skills enabled them to make elaborately planned journeys in either double-hulled sailing canoes or outrigger canoes.[11]
+Scholars believe that the Polynesians spread out from Samoa and Tonga into the Tuvaluan atolls, which then served as a stepping stone for further migration into the Polynesian outliers in Melanesia and Micronesia.[12][13][14]

-In 1569, Spanish explorer and cartographer, Álvaro de Mendaña became the first European known to sail through the archipelago, sighting the island of Nui during an expedition he was making in search of Terra Australis.
+In 1568, Spanish explorer and cartographer Álvaro de Mendaña became the first European known to sail through the archipelago, sighting the island of Nui during an expedition he was making in search of Terra Australis.
 The island of Funafuti was named Ellice's Island in 1819.
 Later, the whole group was named Ellice Islands by English hydrographer Alexander George Findlay.
-In the late 19th century, Great Britain claimed control over the Ellice Islands, designating them as within their sphere of influence.[14]
+In the late 19th century, Great Britain claimed control over the Ellice Islands, designating them as within their sphere of influence.[15]
 Between 9 and 16 October 1892, Captain Herbert Gibson of HMS Curacoa declared each of the Ellice Islands a British protectorate.
 Britain assigned a resident commissioner to administer the Ellice Islands as part of the British Western Pacific Territories (BWPT).
 From 1916 to 1975, they were managed as part of the Gilbert and Ellice Islands colony.

 A referendum was held in 1974 to determine whether the Gilbert Islands and Ellice Islands should each have their own administration.[16]
 As a result, the Gilbert and Ellice Islands colony legally ceased to exist on 1 October 1975; on 1 January 1976, the old administration was officially separated,[17] and two separate British colonies, Kiribati and Tuvalu, were formed.
 On 1 October 1978, Tuvalu became fully independent as a sovereign state within the Commonwealth, and is a constitutional monarchy with King Charles III as King of Tuvalu.
 On 5 September 2000, Tuvalu became the 189th member of the United Nations.